Pak Suzuki Motors: Suzuki Baleno

-The SY413 Baleno (also known as the Cultus Crescent and Esteem in other countries) was assembled in Pakistan starting 1998 as a replacement for the Suzuki Margalla, till 2006 when it was replaced by the Liana.
+The SY413 Baleno (also known as the Cultus Crescent and Esteem in other countries) was assembled in Pakistan starting in 1998 as a replacement for the Suzuki Margalla, till 2006 when it was replaced by the Liana.
 When introduced, it featured several improvements over the Margalla, such as standard power steering, wider tyres, tachometer as standard, 4-spoke steering wheel, black interior, EFI, and 16-valve.
 It featured the G13BB engine, though on the chassis plate, it was stamped as G13B.
 Initial trim levels included GL, GXi, Gli and GliP (also known as Gli Plus).

 Suzuki FX

 Produced between 1982 and 1988.
 A modified version of the Suzuki Alto SS40 manufactured under the chassis code SS80, with a 796 cc F8B engine.
 Early models came with black interiors, later changed to beige interiors improving the aesthetics by making it appear spacious.
 Later models remained popular for this reason.
 A/C was available as an option in some years.
 Production was discontinued and Suzuki Mehran was launched as a replacement in 1989.